 Keep in mind that your telephone call may be taken by a staff member, not the elected official.
 Public officials often rely extensively on their staff, who usually are very knowledgeable about issues and influential in setting priorities.
+Remember to always be polite and courteous to elected officials and their staff.
 Below is a sample script for making your call:

 - Identify yourself as a constituent by giving your name and where you live.

 - Identify why you are calling and ask to speak to the legislator or an aide that handles that issue.
 For example, “I am calling because I am opposed to Senate Bill 123, which would increase the sales tax.
 Can I speak to the legislator or to an aide that handles that issue?”

 - Ask what your legislator’s position is on the issue.

 - Tell the aide you would like to leave a brief message and reiterate your position on the legislation in your message such as: “Please tell Senator (Name) that I oppose Senate Bill 123, to increase the sales tax.”

 - Leave your name and home address so that your legislator can respond to you.

 - Consider sending a follow-up note to the legislator or staff member with whom you spoke, emphasizing your position and your appreciation for his/her attention to the matter.

 Click Here To Download